-Microwave/Convection Oven-Your Formula boat may be equipped with a microwave or convection oven.
-Since both units operate on 110V power, the AC side of the AC/DC panel must be energized and the AC switch labeled MICROWAVE turned ON for the accessory to function.
-Please refer to the respective owner manual in the Formula Owner Information Binder for information specific to these units.
+Microwave Oven-Your Formula boat may be equipped with a microwave oven.
+Since the unit operates on 110V power, the AC side of the AC/DC panel must be energized and the AC switch labeled MICROWAVE turned ON for the accessory to function.
+Please refer to the respective owner manual in the Formula Owner Information Binder for information specific to this unit